Dannark/BWO/README.md

 The players will be able to build theirs houses anywhere on the infinity world.
 That's why i call it borderless world in first place. :)

 This project is still in development and it doesnt have many features yet.
+I'm using the `solid principles` as much as i can, make things clear enough easy to read although i'm not an expert on it, if you have any suggestion, please let me know it.

 ### Release Date?
 Hopefully at some point later this year.